-Own or Manage a Setting: With a degree in early childcare studies, you can open, own, operate, manage, and work within any early years setting in Ireland where you will be eligible for thehigher capitation grant under the ECCE scheme.
-You can undertake the role of; Room Leader, Facility Manager or Owner/Manager.
+Own or Manage a Setting: With a degree in early childcare studies, you can open, own, operate, manage, and work within any early years setting in Ireland where you will be eligible for the higher capitation under the ECCE scheme.
+You can undertake the role of; Room Leader, Facility Manager, or Owner/Manager.

-Become a Primary School Teacher If you have your Degree and honours Irish you can apply for professional masters in primary school education which will allow you to work as a primary school teacher.
+Become a Primary School Teacher If you have your degree and honours Irish you can apply for a professional master's in primary school education which will allow you to work as a primary school teacher.

 Joanne Daley, a recent graduate of Portobello Institute tells of the path she has taken to achieve this goal,

 “I initially wanted to do primary school teaching after my leaving cert however, I did not receive the points required to do so.
 I decided I would look at alternative courses that would help me reach my end goal.
 I choose the Montessori course as I found the course content appealing, it was a very practical and hands-on course.
-From completing the Montessori course, it enabled me to confidently apply for the degree program with Portobello.
-While studying the Degree I was able to work part-time in a Montessori school.
-I am also now moving on to study my masters, and am experiencing continued success in my career”.
+Completing the Montessori course enabled me to confidently apply for the degree program with Portobello.
+While studying for the degree I was able to work part-time in a Montessori school.
+I am also now moving on to study for my masters, and am experiencing continued success in my career”.

-Having completed all this learning in just four years, Joanne, has been accepted onto the Professional Master of Education (PME) in Primary Education with Hibernia College to train as a primary school teacher – following her passion and fulfiling her potential in her ultimate goal.
+Having completed all this learning in just four years, Joanne has been accepted onto the Professional Master of Education (PME) in Primary Education with Hibernia College to train as a primary school teacher – following her passion and fulfiling her potential in her ultimate goal.

 Become a Childcare Tutor in Further Education

-For those interested in tutoring, they need to combine their degree with a level 6 teaching qualification to become a tutor on Level 5 and 6 early years and special needs programmes.
+For those interested in tutoring, they need to combine their degree with a level 6 teaching qualification to become a tutor in Level 5 and 6 early years and special needs programmes.

 Work for a Government Agency